Snapmaker/Snapmaker-English-Writing-Style-Guide/README.md

 # Introduction

 Welcome!
 This is the official **Snapmaker English Writing Style Guide**.
 It is not a comprehensive grammar handbook, nor an academic writing reference book.
-It proposes rules that help standardize Snapmaker's documentations that are written in English, and prepare them for future reuse and localization.
+It proposes rules that help standardize Snapmaker's documentation written in English, and prepare them for future reuse and localization.

 This guide is compiled based on the need for our documentations to be factual, versatile, and user-friendly.
 It assumes readers come from varying backgrounds, and not all of them are native English speakers.
 As such, it prefers simple words and grammatical structures over complicated and fancy ones; it includes rules that violate traditional English grammar, though very rarely.